chevron_left Back to Owner advice

 Rental statement for holiday lets

-The profit from a holiday let is calculated in the same way as other commercial buildings: that is, you pay income tax on the rent, less a deduction for allowable expenses.
-This rental statement is normally prepared for the year to 5th April, and the tax payment would generally be half on 31st January and half on 31st July in the following year.
-So, for the year ending 5th April 2022, you would pay half the tax on 31st January 2023 and half on 31st July 2023.
+The profit from a holiday let is calculated in the same way as other commercial buildings: you pay income tax on the rents, less a deduction for allowable expenses.
+This rental statement is normally prepared for the year to 5 April, and the tax payment would generally be half on 31 January, and half on 31 July in the following year.
+So, for the year ending 5 April 2025, you would pay half the tax on 31 January 2026, and half on 31 July 2026.

 Tax-deductible allowable expenses